System Design Space

 System boundaries and public API

-This step checks whether the candidate understands how the system looks from the outside: what clients call, which contracts must be preserved, and how interface evolution is managed safely.
+Next comes how the system looks from the outside: what clients call, which contracts must be preserved, and where the cost of a mistake is broken backward compatibility for clients that already depend on it.

 Strong